NBISweden/workshop-in-the-cloud/README.md

     chmod +x ./kn

+### Set the SNIC Science CLoud API Password

+Go to the [cloud portal][cloud-portal] and in the left hand menu there's a link to `Set your API password`.
+Go there and do that.

-## Get credentials from the openstack instance
+### Get credentials file from the openstack instance

 Go to the webinterface of the openstack project, go to `Compute -> Access & Security` in the sidebar and click the `API Access` tab and then `Download OpenStack RC File v3`.
-Save that file as `credentials.sh`.
+Save that file as `credentials.sh` or something similar.

+Then you have to source this file and enter the API password:

+    source credentials.sh

-## Customize the setup
+## Setup

-_This step works partly_

     ./create-users.py <num users>

 ## Launch the system